ekrolen/data-512-wildfire-project/README.md

 9. To create a prediction of future smoke, run the smoke_predictor script located in the scr/ folder.

-10. To visualize the number of fires occurring every 50 mile distance, total acres burned per year, and the fire smoke estimate vs AQI estimate please run the data_visualization script in scr/.
+10. To visualize the number of fires occurring every 50 mile distance, total acres burned per year, and the fire smoke estimate vs AQI estimates for Pahrump, NV 1963-2020, please run the data_visualization script in scr/.